justinchoi001/liferay-learn-0/commerce/developer/tutorial/implementing-a-new-basic-payment-method/README.md

 ### Optional Methods

-The following four optional methods should be implemented.
-There are many more methods that can be implemented that provide additional functionality.
+The following methods are not required to implement the interface but are required to implement your custom payment logic.
+There are many more methods that can be implemented that provide additional functionality - such as subscriptions, recurring payments, and refunds.
+These can be seen in the [`CommercePaymentMethod`](https://github.com/liferay/com-liferay-commerce/blob/7.1.x/commerce-api/src/main/java/com/liferay/commerce/payment/method/CommercePaymentMethod.java) interface.
 These methods come in pairs: one method to enable and the other to implement a given piece of functionality.

+1. `public boolean isCompleteEnabled()`

+    ```java
+		@Override
+		public boolean isCompleteEnabled() {
+			return true;
+		}
+    ```

+    >Because we are defining our own custom payment logic, this must be set to true.

 1. `public CommercePaymentResult completePayment()`